 Students at École Père Kenneth Kearns participate in many cultural activities and celebrate many of the national days throughout the school year.
 Students receive a strong academic foundation as well as a strong cultural education in order to become responsible citizens.

-This can also be found under the Parents tab.
+This can be found under the About tab - Bell Schedule.

 We have a French/English library at our school.
 It has many various books at many different levels of reading in both French and English.

 We also have an online catalog to look for books.